geopython/pygeoapi/docs/source/language.rst

 pygeoapi is language-aware and can handle multiple languages if these have been defined in pygeoapi's configuration (see `maintainer guide`_).
 Providers can also handle multiple languages if configured.
 These may even be different from the languages that pygeoapi supports.
 Out-of-the-box, pygeoapi "speaks" English.
+System messages and exceptions are always English only.

 The following sections provide more information how to use and set up languages in pygeoapi.